2024 South Korean martial law crisis: Verdict

-Engaging in location-tracking attempts for the purpose of potentially arresting the former chief justice Kim Myeong-su and former justices of the Supreme Court such as ex-justice Kwon Soon-il (former chair of the NEC), created pressure on current judges, suggesting they could be subject to arrest by the executive branch at any time.
+Tracking the locations of former chief justice Kim Myeong-su and former justices of the Supreme Court such as ex-justice Kwon Soon-il (former chair of the NEC) for potential arrest created pressure on current judges, suggesting they could be subject to arrest by the executive branch at any time.

-Upon the conclusion of the verdict at 11.22am KST, Yoon ceased to be president of South Korea, triggering a presidential election due to take place within 60 days.
+Upon the verdict's delivery at 11:22 a.m.
+KST, Yoon ceased to be president of South Korea, triggering a presidential election due to take place within 60 days.
 This paved the way for Yoon to be charged with other crimes in addition to insurrection as he no longer had presidential immunity.

 Insurrection trial

 Yoon's trial on charges of insurrection began on 14 April.
-He attended the fifth hearing of the trial on 26 May, and he refused to respond to any questions from the press.
+He attended the fifth hearing of the trial on 26 May, and he declined to respond to questions from the press.
 On 6 July 2025, South Korean prosecutors filed a request to detain Yoon a day after he appeared before them for questioning over his declaration of martial law the previous year.
-He was would then once again be arrested on 10 July 2025 and indicted for abuse of power on 19 July.
+He would then once again be arrested on 10 July 2025 and indicted for abuse of power on 19 July.
 On 18 July 2025, the Seoul District Court denied Yoon's request to be released from prison, with the additional indictment then requiring for him to remain in prison for up to six months.

-If found guilty, Yoon faces the death penalty or life imprisonment, although there has been a moratorium on executions in South Korea since 1997.